Immunotherapy in cSCC

 Figure.
 PD-L1 is overexpressed on tumor cells and antigen-presenting cells (APCs) in the tumor microenvironment and interacts with PD-1 on T cells.
 When PD-L1 binds to PD-1, PD-1 can recruit the tyrosine phosphatase SHP2, leading to the inactivation of CD28 and the T-cell receptor (TCR) function and signaling pathways: PI3K/PIP3/Akt or RAS/MEK/ERK.
 This results in decreased CD8+ T-cell proliferation, survival, and cytokine production.

 Immunotherapy has shown significant efficacy in treating advanced cSCC, particularly when curative radiotherapy or surgery is not feasible for locally advanced, recurrent, or metastatic disease.
-Two phase II trials, KEYNOTE 629 and CARSKIN, investigated the efficacy of pembrolizumab in cSCC.3 In KEYNOTE-629, among 159 patients with locally advanced or recurrent/metastatic disease treated with pembrolizumab, the objective response rate was 40.9% and the disease control rate was 56.6%.
+Two phase II trials, KEYNOTE 629 and CARSKIN, investigated the efficacy of pembrolizumab in cSCC.3 In KEYNOTE-629, among 159 patients with locally advanced or recurrent/metastatic disease treated with pembrolizumab, the objective response rate (ORR) was 40.9% and the disease control rate was 56.6%.
 Median duration of response was 52.5 months, with 80.7% of responders maintaining responses for at least 12 months.
-Median progression-free survival was 8.0 months, and median overall survival reached 29.8 months, with a 36-month OS rate of 47.0%.4 disease-free survival was 89%, and overall survival was 95%.4 In the CARSKIN trial, treatment-naïve patients had an ORR of 42%, with a higher response rate in PD-L1 positive patients compared to PD-L1 negative ones.5
+Median progression-free survival (PFS) was 8 months, and median overall survival (OS) reached 29.8 months, with a 36-month OS rate of 47.0%.4 Additionally, disease-free survival was 89%, and OS was 95%.4 In the CARSKIN trial, treatment-naive patients had a best ORR of 47%, with a higher response rate in patients who were PD-L1 positive (59% to 60%) than in those who were PD-L1 negative (18% to 20%).5

 Cemiplimab’s efficacy was demonstrated in the phase II EMPOWER-CSCC 1 study.
-Patients with metastatic or locally advanced cutaneous squamous cell carcinoma (CSCC) treated with weight-based or fixed-dose cemiplimab achieved an objective response rate of 47.2% among those with metastatic or locally advanced disease receiving weight-based or fixed-dose therapy (n = 193), and 44.8% among patients with newly enrolled metastatic or locally advanced CSCC receiving fixed-dose therapy (n = 165).
-At 42.5 months, the estimated 12-month duration of response was 88.3%, and median progression-free survival reached 26.0 months; in the newly enrolled cohort, both duration of response and PFS were not yet reached at 8.7 months.6,7 Based on these results the FDA approved cemiplimab for treating metastatic cSCC or locally advanced cSCC ineligible for surgery.
+Patients with metastatic or locally advanced cSCC treated with weight-based or fixed-dose cemiplimab achieved an ORR of 47.2% (n = 193).
+The ORR was 44.8% among patients newly enrolled with metastatic or locally advanced cSCC receiving fixed-dose therapy (n = 165).
+At 42.5 months, the estimated 12-month duration of response was 88.3%, and median progression-free survival (PFS) reached 26 months; in the newly enrolled cohort, both duration of response and PFS were not yet reached at 8.7 months.6,7 Based on these results the FDA approved cemiplimab for treating metastatic cSCC or locally advanced cSCC ineligible for surgery.
 Current NCCN guidelines reflect the efficacy and tolerability of systemic therapy for advanced cSCC, including in the neoadjuvant setting (Table 1).8

-Neoadjuvant immunotherapy, using treatment before surgery, is emerging as an exciting approach for patients with resectable but high-risk cSCC.
-The goal is to shrink tumors, boost immune memory, and potentially reduce the need for extensive surgery.7 In two studies using cemiplimab before surgery, 64–75% of patients had major pathological responses (very little or no remaining tumor).9, 10, 11 Long-term data show no recurrences in those who achieved this level of response.13 The MATISSE trial of neoadjuvant nivolumab ± ipilimumab showed promising results, with some patients avoiding surgery altogether.14
+Neoadjuvant immunotherapy—using treatment before surgery—is emerging as an exciting approach for patients with resectable but high-risk cSCC.
+The goal is to shrink tumors, boost immune memory, and potentially reduce the need for extensive surgery.7 In two studies using cemiplimab before surgery, 64% to 75% of patients had major pathological responses (very little or no remaining tumor).9-11 Long-term data show no recurrences in those who achieved this level of response.12 The MATISSE trial of neoadjuvant nivolumab ± ipilimumab showed promising results, with pathological response rates of 55% with nivolumab monotherapy and 80% with nivolumab plus ipilimumab.13

 Despite these promising results, two main questions remain.
-First is whether treatment can be de-escalated in responders to neoadjuvant immunotherapy.
-The DESQUAMATE trial is exploring this by avoiding surgery in patients with negative restaging after neoadjuvant pembrolizumab.
-Second, patient selection is crucial, as up to 10% may experience disease progression during neoadjuvant treatment.
+The first is whether treatment can be de-escalated in responders to neoadjuvant immunotherapy.
+The DESQUAMATE trial is investigating a surgery-sparing approach in patients with negative restaging after neoadjuvant pembrolizumab, demonstrating a high combined clinical and pathologic complete response rate (63%) that supports meaningful treatment de-escalation with no recurrences observed at 18 months.15 The second is how to optimize patient selection, as up to 10% may experience disease progression during neoadjuvant treatment.
 Gene expression studies have indicated an inflamed tumor microenvironment in responders, but PD-L1 expression and tumor mutational burden are unreliable predictive biomarkers.3

-Intralesional treatments, directly administered inside the tumor, offer a selective drug delivery approach, minimizing systemic side effects and preserving function and appearance.
+Intralesional treatments, administered directly inside the tumor, offer a selective drug delivery approach, minimizing systemic side effects and preserving function and appearance.
 This is particularly useful for patients with comorbidities or those who refuse surgery.
-Several intralesional immunotherapy drugs are currently under clinical trial evaluation (Table 2).12
+Several intralesional immunotherapy drugs are currently under clinical trial evaluation (Table 2).16

 By understanding the underlying pathophysiology and leveraging recent advancements in immunotherapy, treatment for advanced cSCC continues to improve, offering hope for better patient outcomes.